MicrosoftDocs/Advertising/advertising/bingads-13/guides/index.md

 ![Search results on mobile](media/overview-mobilead.png "Search results on mobile")

-You can show your ads to customers in specific locations, like cities or countries.
+You can show your ads to customers in specific locations, like cities or countries/regions.
 For example, Pat wants only local customers to see their ads.
 They can set your ads to appear to customers within a 20-mile radius around their shop by using radius targeting.

 You can also setup your ads to display to users of a certain age group or gender, or to display at a certain day and time of the week.
 For more information about showing ads to your target audience, see [Show Ads to Your Target Audience](show-ads-target-audience.md).